-The Company has exclusive rights to the Cerro Parva project, including over 67,800 hectares of properties in the Province of Chubut, Argentina.
+The Company has exclusive rights to the Cerro Parva project, including over 49,800 hectares of properties, located in the Province of Chubut, Argentina.
 The project is situated southeast of the Sierra Colonia project.
 BSK exploration efforts to date have included a prospecting program, ground radiometric surveying and mapping.

-Current Exploration: The Company is currently evaluating strategic alternatives to advance the Cerro Parva Project.
+Current Exploration: No work was carried out on the property in 2019.
+The Company is currently evaluating strategic alternatives to advance the Cerro Parva Project.